Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: System Model

-Resources are assigned to the users on the basis of their traffic type (URLLC or eMMB) and the multiple access technology adopted (OMA or NOMA).
-Following the 5G NR standard~\cite{3gpp:access}, the URLLC data transmission is allowed to span a certain number of mini-slots, due to the critical time communication.
-On the other hand, the resource allocation for eMBB transmission can only span the entire slot, in order to support a high communication rate.
 To formalize this concept, we denote as $\mc{F}_u \subseteq \mc{F}$, $|\mc{F}_u| = F_u$, and $\mc{M}_u \subseteq \mc{M}$, $|\mc{M}_u| = M_u$, the sets of frequency and temporal resources allocated for the \emph{transmission} of the data stream of user $u$.
-It is worth noting that the URLLC tolerable latency constraints the transmission time $M_u \le M$, while the $F_u$ resources are reserved for the entire slot, i.e. for $M$ mini-slots.
-In other words, if a subset of the mRBs is reserved for the URLLC, this reservation lasts for the whole time-slot.
-We remark that increasing the time duration of the URLLC data transmission will reduce the power needed to transmit the same amount of information.
-However, this increases also the latency a URLLC packet can experience if it arrives when the previous packet is still in transmission.
-To correctly compare the schemes, we assume that only a single URLLC packet has to be served.
-This assumption is without loss of generality if another packet arrives during the transmission is allocated on a different set of resources.
-The subset of the mRBs reserved for $e$ is denoted as $\mc{F}_e\subseteq \mc{F}$, $|\mc{F}_e| = F_e$, while its set of temporal resources is denoted as $\mc{M}_e \subset \mc{M}$, $|\mc{M}_e| = M_e$.
-To support high data rate, we exploit all the available time for the transmission of eMBB data stream, resulting in $\mc{M}_e = \mc{M}$.
-The frequency allocation depends on the multiple access scheme employed.
-In the case of OMA, this means that the each mRB reserved for $u$ cannot be given to $e$ for specific mini-slots.
-In the case of NOMA, this means that all the resources reserved for $e$ are shared with $u$, as soon as the $u$ transmission will not disrupt the eMBB requirements.
-Hence, the set $\mc{F}_e$ results
+It is worth noting that the URLLC tolerable latency constraints the transmission time $M_u$, while its $F_u$ resources are reserved for the entire slot, i.e., for $M$ mini-slots.
+We remark that this model is a generalization of other models present in the literature, which constrain the URLLC transmission to take place within a single mini-slot, i.e., imposing $M_u = 1$.
+When it is compatible with the latency constraints, increasing the time duration of the URLLC data transmission reduces the power needed to transmit the same amount of information.
+Without loss of generality, to correctly compare the schemes, we assume that only a single URLLC packet has to be served and it is transmitted immediately after its arrival.

+The subset of the mRBs reserved for $e$ is denoted as $\mc{F}_e\subseteq \mc{F}$, $|\mc{F}_e| = F_e$, while its set of temporal resources comprehend all the $M$ mini-slots, as mention above.
+In the case of OMA, we enforce orthogonal allocation in the frequency domain, multiplexing the users on different spectral resources so that each mRB reserved for $u$ cannot be shared with $e$.
+In the case of NOMA, all the resources reserved for $e$ are shared with $u$ employing different values of power to guarantee the traffic requirements of both services.
+Therefore, the set $\mc{F}_e$ results

 An example of the resource allocation grid for both OMA and NOMA is presented in Fig.~\ref{fig:resource_grid}.